ros-industrial/industrial_training/gh_pages/_source/session8/Introduction-to-Tesseract.rst

       ros2 launch snp_automate_2022 start.launch.xml

    How does the motion plan look?
 Does it fail to plan often?
 Does the motion look smooth?
-In your ``/tmp`` directory you should now also have a file titled ``TODO``.
+In your ``/tmp`` directory you should now also have a ``.dot`` file beginning with ``RASTER``.
 This will contian a visual representation of your taskflow.
 Take a look at the taskflow for our current motion planning pipeline.

 Implement the TrajOpt Planner Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^